Mpox

 How is CEPI responding to mpox?

-CEPI’s goal is to generate data to expand access to currently licensed mpox vaccines and to also use the information from CEPI-supported R&D efforts to help inform the development of new vaccines against other deadly poxviruses.
-Ultimately we want to help end the current outbreak and ensure that we are better prepared to respond to subsequent mpox outbreaks.
+CEPI is working to generate data that helps expand access to currently licensed mpox vaccines and informs the development of new vaccines against other deadly poxviruses.
+This will help end the current mpox outbreak and better prepare the world for subsequent outbreaks.

-CEPI first supported mpox vaccine R&D activities in 2022, investing in mpox antibody standards and assays, critical tools needed to support the development and assessment of mpox vaccine candidates.
+CEPI first supported mpox vaccine research in 2022, investing in critical laboratory tools needed to support the assessment of mpox vaccines in development.

-So, CEPI is working to fill in crucial vaccine R&D gaps and expand access to mpox vaccines to those most at risk, funding three groundbreaking studies in the DRC, Uganda and possible other countries that will provide pivotal data on the mpox vaccine developed by Bavarian Nordic in key populations:
+Today, CEPI is filling in crucial vaccine R&D gaps to help expand access to mpox vaccines to those most at risk, funding groundbreaking studies in the DRC that will provide pivotal data on two mpox vaccines.
+These studies aim to:

-• The second, to evaluate whether vaccination could reduce the risk of secondary mpox cases after someone comes into contact with a diagnosed case, launched in September 2024.
+• evaluate whether Bavarian Nordic's mpox vaccine could reduce the risk of secondary mpox cases after someone comes into contact with a diagnosed case, launched in September 2024.

-• The third to evaluate the performance of the vaccine in pregnant and breastfeeding women and infants under two years of age.
-The trial is set to launch in early 2025.
+• test the performance of Bavarian Nordic's mpox vaccine in pregnant and breastfeeding women and infants under two years of age, launched in June 2025.

 doctor delivering a vaccine in a woman's arm